Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Introduction

-We demonstrate the proposed state-augmented algorithm with dual variable regression in a power control setup, resembling that of~\cite{StateAugmented_RRM_GNN_naderializadeh_TSP2022}, where the objective is to maximize the network-wide sum rate, subject to per-user minimum-rate requirements.
-We utilize graph neural network (GNN) architectures for both resource allocation policy and dual variable regression (initialization) functions, referred to as primal-GNN and dual-GNN, respectively.
-Both architectures view the dual variables and resource allocation vectors as graph node signals and process a graph representation of the wireless network state (configuration), given by the set of channel gains.
-In particular, the primal-GNN is trained to output the transmit power levels at each time step by processing the network state and dual variables as the input graph edge weights and node features, respectively.
-The dual-GNN, on the other hand, is trained to output a dual multiplier vector by processing the same network configuration and certain regression features.
+We demonstrate the SA+DR algorithm in a power control setup resembling that of~\cite{StateAugmented_RRM_GNN_naderializadeh_TSP2022}, where the objective is to maximize the ergodic sum-rate, subject to per-user minimum-rate requirements.
+Both the resource allocation policy and the dual variable regression policy are parametrized by graph neural network architectures, referred to as primal-GNN and dual-GNN, respectively, that operate on a graph representation of the wireless network configuration.
+In this representation, users correspond to nodes, channel gains define weighted directed edges, and resource allocations, dual variables, and user utilities are treated as node signals on the graph.

-We verify the fast learning of the dual dynamics and the optimal policies under the proposed approach by comparing against the state-augmented algorithm without optimal initialization and several other baselines.
-We demonstrate how a state-augmented algorithm exhibits a policy switching (randomization) behavior to sample a stochastic, near-optimal and feasible policy where none of the sampled (deterministic) policies can be guaranteed to be strictly feasible individually.
-We highlight the ability of the GNN-parametrized state-augmented resource allocation policy and the dual-regression policies both to transfer to unseen network configurations.
+We validate the proposed SA+DR method through extensive ablations against state-augmented algorithms without optimal initialization and other baselines, demonstrating faster convergence to near-optimal and feasible policies.
+We illustrate the policy switching behavior through which the state-augmented algorithm samples from a stochastic policy that is near-optimal and feasible in the ergodic sense, and verify that both the primal-GNN and dual-GNN policies generalize.

-The rest of this paper is organized as follows.
+The paper is organized as follows.
 Section~\ref{sec:formulation} describes the problem formulation.
 In Section~\ref{sec:alg}, we introduce our proposed state-augmented algorithm with dual variable regression.
-Section~\ref{sec:convergence_results} presents the main convergence and excursion results.
-We present extensive numerical results in Section~\ref{sec:experiments}.
-We conclude the paper in Section~\ref{sec:conclusion} and leave additional details and results to the Supplementary Materials.
+Section~\ref{sec:convergence_results} presents the convergence and excursion results.
+We introduce the GNN-parametrizations, and present numerical experiments in Section~\ref{sec:experiments}.
+We conclude the paper in Section~\ref{sec:conclusion} and defer additional details to the Appendices.